openstack-archive/tripleo-quickstart-extras/roles/undercloud-deploy/README.md

   it provides the default parameters generated from `undercloud_resource_registry_args` and `undercloud_network_environment_args`.
 For the `undercloud deploy`, use `undercloud_extra_services_args` instead.
+- `undercloud_undercloud_output_dir`: <null> -- allows customize output directory for state, like downloaded ansible configs and processed heat templates for heat installer
+- `undercloud_undercloud_cleanup`: <null> -- controls tear down of the processed heat templates in the output directory for heat installer

 Role Network Variables
 ----------------------